Monday Oct 26, 2020

 Wed Dec 3, 2013 – pathology back

-But…they’ve gotten it so early that it would seem there is no need for more treatment.
-But I tell you, it isn’t easy and I’m going to write some “tips for surviving mastectomy pain” later on – when I figure out how to survive myself!
+I’m going to write some “tips for surviving mastectomy pain” later on – when I figure out how to survive myself!
 I’m still in horrendous pain, losing half your chest isn’t really recommended!
 But it’s the armpits that hurt the most, they’re horrendous pain.
-So please don’t forget me on your prayer lists!
+Prayers please.

 I have to tell you the truth, and I’m very upset that my chest is far more “sunken” than I thought and I look like my grandpa.
 I hope it’s just swelling in my belly that makes it look so terrible.